-Our goal is to make pladis the best place to work for women.
+Our goal is to make pladis the best place to work for all, and this requires specific focus on women, as an underrepresented group.
 Our family friendly policies have been further enhanced with toolkits to support the parent journey for both colleague and manager.
 We have also introduced buddies to support colleagues during life events.

 We are proud of our continued commitment to annual equal pay auditing.
-We have also launched a Listening Survey to understand the experience of different communities within pladis
+We have also launched a Listening Survey to understand the experience of different communities within pladis and actively drive action across priority areas.

 In 2022 we launched a menopause policy to offer support to those experiencing or supporting others through the menopause.
 In our Halifax bakery, we trialled the purchase of neck fans for women experiencing menopausal symptoms.
-We also extended free sanitary products across all our sites, a move that has been very positively received by our female colleagues.
+We also extended free sanitary products across all our sites, a move that has been very positively received by our female colleagues and in 2023 piloted the use of 'MenoVest', the world's first menopause simulator, helping us raise awareness of menopause and build a culture of allyship.

-Our learning platforms are accessible to all colleagues and we launched a Dignity at Work programme in 2022 which focused on workplace behaviour and instilling a culture of respect for all.
+Our learning platforms are accessible to all colleagues.
+We continued with our focus on workplace behaviour and the importance of instilling a culture of respect for all through employee relations roadshows and training.